openservicemesh/osm-docs/content/en/docs/demos/certificate_rotation.md

 ## Demo

-The following demo shows how to use the osm cli to initiate a root certificate rotation.
+The following demo shows how to use the OSM CLI to initiate a root certificate rotation.
 Learn more about this process in the [Certificate Rotation documentation](../guides/certificate_management/certificate-rotation.md).

 1. Install OSM with the `EnableMeshRootCertificate` feature flag set to true.
    ```console